AlexanderNey/SemanticVersioning/README.md

 #Semantic Versioning
----

-Semantic Version implementation in Swift!
+Semantic Versioning implementation in Swift!
-Use the struct `SemanticVersion` to represents a version according to the [Semantic Versioning Sepcification 2.0.0](http://semver.org/spec/v2.0.0.html).
+Use the struct `SemanticVersion` to represents a version according to the [Semantic Versioning Specification 2.0.0](http://semver.org/spec/v2.0.0.html).

 Fully Unit tested